Iris: Integrating Language into Diffusion-based Monocular Depth Estimation: Experiments

 \section{Experiments}

-\textbf{Training datasets.} We adopt the training scheme of Marigold~\cite{Marigold}, and train our PriorDiffusion on two synthetic datasets that cover both indoor and outdoor scenes.
-The first dataset, HyperSim~\cite{roberts2021hypersim}, is a photorealistic collection of 461 indoor scenes.
-From this, we use the official split to select around 54K samples from 365 scenes, excluding any incomplete samples.
-RGB images and depth maps are resized to a resolution of 480 × 640 pixels, and the original distance measurements, relative to the focal point, are converted to conventional depth values relative to the focal plane.
-The second dataset, Virtual KITTI~\cite{VirtualKITTI, gaidon2016virtual}, includes synthetic street scenes from 5 settings with varied conditions, such as different weather and camera perspectives.
-We use the Virtual KITTI 2~\cite{VirtualKITTI} version.
-For training, we select four scenes, totaling approximately 20K samples, and crop the images to align with the KITTI benchmark resolution~\cite{KITTI}, setting the maximum depth to 80 meters.
+\textbf{Training datasets.} The training scheme follows the same ones proposed in Marigold~\cite{Marigold}, Lotus~\cite{he2024lotus}, and E2E-FT~\cite{garcia2024fine}.
+All of them are trained on two synthetic datasets that cover both indoor and outdoor scenes.
+The first dataset utilized is HyperSim~\cite{roberts2021hypersim}, a photorealistic compilation of 461 indoor scenes.
+Marigold and E2E-FT approximately select 54,000 samples, and Lotus filters out incomplete samples to keep approximately 39,000 samples.
+The second dataset is Virtual KITTI~\cite{VirtualKITTI, gaidon2016virtual}, which comprises synthetic street scenes across five distinct settings, with varied conditions such as different weather patterns and camera perspectives.
+The Virtual KITTI 2~\cite{VirtualKITTI} version is used, and for all Marigold, Lotus, and E2E-FT, four scenes are selected with totaling approximately 20,000 samples.

-\textbf{Depth normalization for training.} Following~\cite{DPT,DepthAnything,Marigold,midas}, to standardize the ground truth depth maps $\mathbf{d}$, we apply a linear normalization ensuring that the depth values primarily fall within the range $[-1, 1]$, aligning with the input value range of the VAE.
-It ensures an affine-invariant depth representation that remains robust to data statistics, guaranteeing that all scenes are constrained by near and far planes with extreme depth values.
-The affine transformation for normalization is defined as: